defano/wyldcard/README.md

 `play`           | Plays a sound (`boing`, `harpsichord` or `flute`) optionally as a series of notes (`c d# eh.`) and with an optional tempo (`play harpsichord tempo 200 "b a g a b b b"`).
 See the Sound and Music section for details.
 `pop`            | Pops the top card from the back-stack; equivalent to choosing "Back" from the "Go" menu.
 Has no effect if the back-stack is empty.
 `push`           | Pushes a card or background onto the back-stack.
 For example, `push card 13`, `push the next background` or `push card id 14`.
 `put`            | Places a value into a container or into a chunk of a container; `put "hello" into the third item of mylist`.
 When no container is specified, the message box is implied as the default container.
-Note that HyperCard does not allow "putting" a value into a property, but this implementation does, for example: `put item 1 of the mouseLoc into item 1 of the location of me`.
+Note that HyperCard does not allow "putting" a value into a property, but WyldCard does, for example: `put item 1 of the mouseLoc into item 1 of the location of me`.
 `read`           | Reads text from a file that was previously opened with the `open file` command into the variable `it`.
 Several forms, including `read from file <filename>` (reads the entire file identified by `<filename>` into memory), `read from file <filename> for <count>` (reads `<count>` characters from the current file position), `read from file <filename> at <position> for <count>` (reads `<count>` characters from the file starting at `<position>`), `read file <filename> until <pattern>` (reads the file until the given case-insensitive `<pattern>` is reached).
 `reset menuBar`  | Resets the menu bar to its default state; removes any custom menus added with the `create menu` command and restores any deleted menus to their default state.
 `reset paint`    | Resets the paint, pattern,brush, grid, and font selections to their default values.
 `select`         | Selects a button or field as if the user had chosen the button or field tool and clicked on the part, or selects a range of text in a field, or moves the selection caret in a field. `select <part>`, `select empty`, `select { before / after / } text of <part>`, `select { before / after / } <chunk> of <part>`.
 `send`           | Send a message with optional arguments to a part; `send "mouseUp" to field id 3` or `send "myMessage 1,2" to this card`
-`set`            | Sets the property of a part to a value (`set the wrapText of field id 3 to (5 > 3)`) or sets a global HyperCard property (`set the itemDelim to "*"`).
+`set`            | Sets the property of a part to a value (`set the wrapText of field id 3 to (5 > 3)`) or sets a global WyldCard property (`set the itemDelim to "*"`).
 If no such property exists, the given expression is placed into a container (variable) of that name.
 `show`           | Makes a part, image layer, or window title bar visible.
 Syntax is `show <part-factor>`, `show {card / background} picture`, `show picture of {<card-factor> / <bkgnd-factor>}`, or `show titleBar`.
 For example `show button "My Button"`, `show picture of card 2`, or `show card picture`.
 `sort`           | Sorts the cards in the stack, or the `lines` or `items` of a container based on value or expression.
 See the section on sorting for details.
 `speak`          | Speaks text in a default or specified voice.
 See the "Text to speech" section for details.